This information will teach you about the placement and care of your central venous catheter (CVC).

 Changing Your Dressing, Needleless Connectors, and Disinfection Caps

-- Do not change your dressing, needleless connectors, or disinfection caps in the bathroom after a shower.
+- Don’t change your dressing, needleless connectors, or disinfection caps in the bathroom after a shower.
 The steam from a shower can create a moist environment under your dressing and affect the adhesive.
 Make sure you change your dressing, needleless connectors, and disinfection caps on a clean, flat surface.

 - You will see the folded Map for Dressing Change: CVC included in the print version of this resource.
 Use it to follow the step-by-step instructions for changing your dressing.
 This is when you will use sterile technique.
 You will not be able to touch the booklet then because that would break sterile technique.
 Open the map and spread it out where you can see it.